dbolotov/neural_network_template/README.md

 #####Wisconsin Breast Cancer
 Classes were relabeled to 1 (malignant) and 2 (benign).
 Class column has been moved to the end.
 #####Vertebral Column
 The 3-class dataset was used.
-The classes {DH, SL, NO} were relabeled to {1,2,3}, respectively.
+The classes {DH, SL, NO} were relabeled as {1,2,3}, respectively.
+#####Ionosphere
+The 2nd feature column was removed, as all entries are zero.
+The classes {g,b} were relabeled as {1,2}, respectively.

 ####Files
 Python implementation script: nn\_template.py